-Our white label partners can easily amplify student impact by offering a series of Industry Chats.
-Leading multiple 20-40 minute video chats with learners locally/across the country scales community engagement and introduces students to a whole range of new ideas, industries, and careers (and can be done from anywhere!).
+Our white label partners can easily amplify their student impact by offering a series of Industry Chats.
+Leading multiple 20-40 minute virtual sessions with learners locally/across the country scales community engagement and introduces students to a whole range of new ideas, industries, and careers (and can be done from anywhere!).
 Here are some examples of past series:

 If you're interested in learning more about this opportunity to spotlight your brand and build the workforce pipeline, please email firstname.lastname@example.org to let us know!